jhannah/legislature_calendar/README.md

 Sample HTML output: http://jays.net/tmp/j.html

+## Load a local SQLite database:

+    cpanm --installdeps .
+		perl fetch.pl

+## Golang web app

-Here's their README which I accidentally copied in here, but am leaving for now because it's helpful anyway:
+Here's their README which I accidentally copied in here ("from where?", Jay asked himself a year later, having totally forgotten where this came from), but am leaving for now because it's helpful anyway:

 --------------------------------